 The Company's equity investment in the Partnership is represented by the investment in The Keg GP Ltd ("KGP").
-The value of the equity investment in the Partnership is nominal as substantially all of the cash flows from the Partnership are attributable to the Class C and Class A, B and D Partnership units ("Exchangeable Partnership units").
+The value of the equity investment in the Partnership is nominal as substantially all of the cash flows from the Partnership are attributable to the Class C units, and the Class A, B and D Partnership units ("Exchangeable Partnership units").